 MYO10 (Myosin X) is a Protein Coding gene.
-Among its related pathways are Immune System and Developmental Biology.
+Among its related pathways are Immune System and Regulation of actin dynamics for phagocytic cup formation.
 GO annotations related to this gene include calmodulin binding and motor activity.
-An important paralog of this gene is MYO7A.
+An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO10 Gene

 Myosins are actin-based motor molecules with ATPase activity.
 Unconventional myosins serve in intracellular movements.
 MYO10 binds to actin filaments and actin bundles and functions as plus end-directed motor.
 The tail domain binds to membranous compartments containing phosphatidylinositol 3,4,5-trisphosphate or integrins, and mediates cargo transport along actin filaments.
 Regulates cell shape, cell spreading and cell adhesion.
 Stimulates the formation and elongation of filopodia.
 May play a role in neurite outgrowth and axon guidance.
 In hippocampal neurons it induces the formation of dendritic filopodia by trafficking the actin-remodeling protein VASP to the tips of filopodia, where it promotes actin elongation.
 Plays a role in formation of the podosome belt in osteoclasts.

 Isoform Headless: Functions as a dominant-negative regulator of isoform 1, suppressing its filopodia-inducing and axon outgrowth-promoting activities.
 In hippocampal neurons, it increases VASP retention in spine heads to induce spine formation and spine head expansion (By similarity).